 Q: Did you receive a New Colombo Plan Mobility Grant?
 If so, how did this contribute to your experience in Indonesia?

-Q: Are you involved in any clubs/societies at the university?
+Q: Are you involved in any clubs/societies at the universities?
+(List and brief description)

-Q: How will your proficiency in Indonesian, gained through FLIP, influence your future career or study pathway?
+Q: How will your proficiency in the Indonesian language gained through the Flexible Language Immersion Program influence your future career or study?

 Q: How different is in-country Indonesian language learning to your previous experiences in an Australian classroom environment?